EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 ### Getting Started with CURC

-As a statistical mechanics group, you will likely need to generate statistics at a much higher computational cost than your laptop can handle.
+In a statistical mechanics group, you will likely need to generate statistics at a much higher computational cost than your laptop can handle.
 CU Boulder's new high-performance computing, or HPC, cluster is called Alpine and is maintained by the CU Research Computing department **[(CURC)](https://www.colorado.edu/rc/)**.
 General accounts are available to all students using the detailed CURC **[documentation](https://curc.readthedocs.io/en/latest/index.html)**.
 You will also have access to our group allocation if you need expensive calculations right out of the gate.

 Take some time to look through CURC's documentation about "The Compute Environment."
 We will revisit some of these details soon.